chakch/pulumi-handson/README.md

 ![alt text](images/next_step.png "Transcoder Architecture")

-Some time we need to sychronize the articles manually.
-To do this we are going to make http call.
+Sometimes,we need to sychronize the articles manually.
+To do this we make a http call.

 - Create an http endpoint to trigger the RssReader function https://pulumi.io/reference/pkg/nodejs/@pulumi/aws/apigateway/#RestApi

-- export the created variable
+- Export the created variable
-- you can test the new feature by a simple curl
+- Test the new feature by a simple curl